cmbrooks/cpre185/README.md

 # cpre185
-Introduction to Computer Engineering Problem Solving
+C code for Introduction to Computer Engineering Problem Solving at Iowa State University